-Local breweries like these often depend on innovation to survive.
+Like other food and beverage producers, local breweries like these often depend on innovation to survive.
 In addition to the desire to innovate in terms of taste, texture and aroma of a typical beer, smaller and local breweries are forced to innovate in all of their processes in order to survive.

 Quite simply, effective means of mass production do not always scale down, while home brewery techniques very rarely scale up.
 A new approach, a new design and new equipment are often needed, and for these to be reliable or successful it is essential to resolve technical uncertainties – will this new method work?
 Will it work quickly and efficiently?
 Will it introduce weird and undesirable tastes to the mix?

 Often, these new approaches will require some degree of research and development.
 This is where HMRC, so often the adversary of South West brewers and smugglers, steps up as a potential saviour.